 Sample Job Posting Layout:

-2. Sound Like a Human Being
+2. Sound Like a Human

-3. Clear Job Title
+3. Keep the Job Title Straightforward

 Use a job title that is going to be easy for technicians to find.
 If you’re hiring for an “Automotive Technician,” then that should be the job title in the job posting.
 Job titles such as, “Hardworking Awesome Technician” are not going to show up in search results because that’s not how the technicians are searching for jobs.

-4. Show Your Company Culture
+4. Show Off Your Company Culture

 5. Explain the Job Responsibilities